Our History

 • In 2015, Outpatient Behavioral Health and Substance Abuse Services were added.

-• In 2022, Gateway Children's Services launched our Community Response program providing services to children and families in Clark and Montgomery Counties.
+• In 2022, Gateway Children's Services launched our Community Response program providing services to children and families in Bath, Clark, Montgomery, Powell and Rowan counties.

 National Hotel